darthvader58/woofcare/README.md

 | NGO Example 1   | 123 Street, Pune, India    | +91 9876543210   |
 | NGO Example 2   | 456 Road, Pune, India      | +91 8765432109   |

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust the repository details and license type as per your preference!